How To Have a Healthy Marriage After Kids

 4) Be grateful

 Find something to be grateful for every single day.
-Something in your day to day life.
+Something in your day-to-day life.
 Something in your partner.
 Really notice these things.
 Say them out loud.
-Write them down.
+Write them down in a notebook daily!

 Appreciate life and the person you chose to go through it with.